kimurarh/netflix-analysis/README.md

 ![Squareplot: Distribution per TV Rating](imgs/distribution-per-tv-rating.png)

 ### 6. Most popular Actors/Actresses
-The majority of actors/actresses that appear in the most number of movies/shows (popular actors) are from <strong>India</strong>
+The majority of actors/actresses that appear in the most number of Netflix productions (popular actors) are from <strong>India</strong>

 ![Barplot: Popular actors/actresses](imgs/popular-actors.png)